elves/elvish.io/src/ref/lang.md

 ## String indexing

-Strings should always be UTF-8, and they can indexed by *byte indicies where codepoints start*, and indexing results in *the codepoint that starts there*.
+Strings should always be UTF-8, and they can indexed by **byte indicies at which codepoints start**, and indexing results in **the codepoint that starts there**.
 This is best explained with examples:

 *   In the string `elv`, every codepoint is encoded with only one byte, so 0, 1, 2 are all valid indices:

     ```elvish
     ~> put elv[0]